microbiome/course_2021_radboud/install.md

-# Installation of the necessary R packages
+# Install and load required R packages

-This notebook shows how to install all required packages.
-The installation needs to be done just once.
+In this section, all required packages are installed and loaded into the session.
+If packages are already installed, installation step is skipped.
+Only uninstalled packages are installed.

     # List of packages that we need from cran and bioc
     cran_pkg <- c("BiocManager", "dplyr", "ecodist", "ggplot2", "gridExtra", "knitr", "vegan")